 An accessible version of the collaboration tool is available.

 A link to this version appears when Join is selected on the Collaboration Sessions page.
 This link will open the accessible version of the collaboration tool.
-Links to items that appear in the Virtual Classroom, such as items in the course menu and group browser, will appear in this version.
-Documents created on the Whiteboard may be viewed if the session administrator takes a snapshot.
+Links to items that appear in the virtual classroom, such as items in the course menu and group browser, will appear in this version.
+Documents created on the whiteboard may be viewed if the session moderator takes a snapshot.
 A link will be created to the snapshot for users to view.

 The sound of a door opening or closing is audible to all participants whenever a user enters or leaves a session through the accessible version.